 Qantas’ aircraft and cabins

 In Business, expect the airline’s flagship Business Suite.
 These combine the comfort of a fully-flat bed with the convenience of direct aisle access at every seat.
-Back in Economy, seats come in a 2-4-2 layout.
+Back in Economy, seats come in a 2-4-2 layout on the Airbus A330.
 That’s ideal for couples and pairs travelling together, who can nab the pairs against the windows, which don’t have a dreaded middle seat.

 Qantas has dedicated Business and First lounges in Sydney, Melbourne and Singapore.
 Of course, the Business spaces welcome Qantas Business passengers.
 They’re also home to Qantas Club members plus Qantas Gold and other oneworld Sapphire frequent flyers travelling in Economy.